 Examples of protein diets

 These protein diet models provide approximately 100 grams of protein per day.

-- 3 whole eggs, 1 slice of toasted wholemeal bread, spread with 1 tablespoon of almond butter and 1 fresh pear.
+- Three whole eggs, one slice of toasted wholemeal bread, spread with one tablespoon of almond butter and one fresh pear.

-- Avocado salad with cottage cheese and 1 orange or tangerine.
+- Avocado salad with cottage cheese and one orange or tangerine.

-- 170 grs of roasted beef, sweet potatoes and zucchini.
+- One hundred seventy grs of roasted beef, sweet potatoes, and zucchini.

-- 114 grs of canned salmon, mixed vegetables, seasoned with olive oil and vinegar and 1 apple.
+- One hundred fourteen grams of canned salmon, mixed vegetables seasoned with olive oil and vinegar, and one apple.

 - 114 gr of grilled chicken with quinoa and Brussels sprouts.